nevesnunes/env/common/code/cheats/reversing.md

         - if small address space, then watch memory value changes on input action; override memory address with static value; turn function into no-op by setting first instruction to a return
             - [Reprogramming Mega Man 4&\#39;s Charged Shot \- Behind the Code \- YouTube](https://www.youtube.com/watch?v=n1yloWiWVxY)
     - disable function (e.g. patch `ret`)
+    - find threads by patching a jump with a short jump (x86: `EBFE`) to create an endless loop you can then search for
 - monitoring
     - file system, accounts, services, ports, certificate stores, registry
         - snapshot before and after installation, then before and after execution